a7madgamal/gaza-trust-me/_AI/product.md

 3.1.
 Secure login with email/password
 3.2.
 Review pending help seeker submissions
 3.3.
-Verify or flag cases with:
+Verify or flag profiles with:
 3.3.1.
 Approval/rejection decision
 3.3.2.
 Remarks/notes for each action
 3.3.3.
 Timestamp and admin identification
 3.4.
-View verified and flagged cases
+View verified and flagged profiles
 3.5.
-Search and filter cases by status
+Search and filter profiles by status
 3.6.
-Bulk operations for multiple cases
+Bulk operations for multiple profiles
 3.7.
 View admin activity history

 **Permissions:**

 3.8.
-Can verify/flag cases
+Can verify/flag profiles
 3.9.
-Can view all case details
+Can view all profile details
 3.10.
 Can leave remarks
 3.11.
 Cannot assign other admins
 3.12.
 Cannot view audit logs